wealthsimple/eventsimple/README.md

 Create a consummer and processor class for the outbox.
 Note: The presence of the consumer class moves all writes to the respective events table to be written using an advisory lock.

-Only a single outbox consumer per events table is supported. **DO NOT** create multiple consumers for the same events table.

 ```ruby
 require 'eventsimple/outbox/consumer'